 The King County Real Property Asset Management Plan (RAMP) is a policy guidance document for the management of the King County real property assets for which the Facilities Management Division (FMD) is responsible.
-It is intended as a sub-element of the Public Facilities element of the King County Comprehensive Plan and Capital Improvement Plan, and includes space standards, current and future space needs, a policy framework regarding county facility development, and the county facility planning work program.
+It includes space standards, current and future space needs, a policy framework regarding county facility development, and the county facility planning work program.